tg970/PERN-Advanced-Starter/README.md

 > ![audit report](./src/assets/img/Audit_2019-04-12.png)
-> If you have npm v6+ installed you'll notice 0 vulnerabilities are found.
-This is a constant battle: check your dependencies regularly and update them.
+> If you have npm v6+ installed and notice there were more than 0 vulnerabilities are found, run: npm audit fix
+> This is a constant battle: check your dependencies regularly and update them.
 More about npm's audit functionality [here](https://docs.npmjs.com/getting-started/running-a-security-audit).

 To start the Webpack dev server run: